 Greece is offering creditors a 4.5 percent coupon on new bonds while bondholders want an 8 percent coupon, according to Greek media.

-The Kathimerini newspaper on Sunday said Greek authorities were also working on draft legislation to introduce a collective action clause to squeeze out bondholders so that the terms of any untendered bonds have the same as the new ones if a majority of debtholders -- for instance 75 percent -- vote in favour of the exchange.
+The Kathimerini newspaper on Sunday said Greek authorities were also working on draft legislation to introduce a collective action clause to squeeze out bondholders so that the terms of any untendered bonds have the same as the new ones if a majority of debtholders -- for instance 75 percent -- vote in favor of the exchange.

 But a finance ministry official dismissed the report.